srivats22/platform_identifier/README.md

       ref: main
 ```

-&ensp; Import
+&ensp;Import
 ```
   import 'package:platform_identifier/platform_identifier.dart';
 ```

-&ensp; Usage
+&ensp;Usage
 ```
     Text("Is Mobile: ${PlatformIdentifier.isMobile}"),
 ```
 For a complete application refer to the application under the example folder

 ## Contributions
-Feel free to open PRs if you feel more methods can be added or you want to help
-make existing behaviors better
+Feel free to open PRs if you feel more methods can be added or if you want to help make existing behaviors better

 ## Issues/Request
 Feel free to raise issues & requests in the Issues tab on this repository
-or reach out to me on Instagram (Preferred), X (fka Twitter)
+or reach out to me on [Instagram (Preferred)](https://www.instagram.com/srivats22/), [X (fka Twitter)](https://twitter.com/srivats_22)